Slim-fit pants: Medical problems

-Criticism
+Bans and violence

+Some opposers of skinny or tight pants believe that they are immoral, immodest, overtly sexual, or a threat to local traditions.
+In conservative regions of the Southern United States and some other western countries, like Russia, it was often linked to homosexuality as of the 2000s.

 A number of schools around the world have banned students from wearing overly slim pants like "skinny jeans".
 In the United States, the ban in Brigham Young University–Idaho caught the attention of mainstream media in 2011; the ban was lifted in that college the same year.
 In one case, a student was banned from taking an exam for wearing skinny jeans.
 In India some colleges have advised against or prohibited tight pants for female students, citing their own safety.
 In Tanzania it was reported a female parliament member was asked to leave the parliament for wearing "skin-tight pants", with the parliament speaker calling it 'non-parliamentary attire'.
 There have also been reported incidents in the world of court defendants being turned away for wearing such "unappropriate" slim pants.
 Female police officers in Mexico have reported becoming victims of sexism for outfits which included tight pants.